mcwalrus/go-sentinel/README.md

 Panics are always recorded with `panics_total` and `errors_total` counters.

-Panics can be set to propogate by the observer with: `DisableRecovery(true)`.
+Panics can be allowed to propogate from the observer with: `DisableRecovery(true)`.

 ### Observe Durations